ververica/flink-sql-benchmark/README.md

 - Step 2: Build test jar.

   - Modify flink version and hive version of `pom.xml`.

+    Notice：flink version should use x.y.z such as 1.11.2 .

   - `mvn clean install`

 - Step 3: Run